The best anti-spyware and anti-malware

 5. MalwareBytes Anti-Malware

-An excellent tool, but the free edition lacks real-time protection
+An excellent anti-malware and anti-spyware, but the free edition lacks real-time protection

 You can use MalwareBytes Anti-Malware free for as long as you like, but there's an important caveat: real-time protection, the fast 'hyper scan' mode and malicious website blocking features all expire after 14 days - and that means you're missing out on some of the program's best features.